 • Shreveport

-You should arrive 30 minutes early at the testing site.
-Check out this Pearson VUE guide to review the types of government-issued identification they will accept.
-There’s also a lengthy list of items you’re prohibited from bringing to the exam room (including common items like calculators, pens, and cell phones).
+You should arrive 30 minutes early at the testing site and bring one form of government-issued identification.
+Pearson’s candidate handbook offers a lengthy list of items you’re prohibited from bringing to the exam room (including common items like calculators, pens, and cell phones).

-As soon as you’re done with the multiple-choice exam, you’ll learn whether you passed or failed.
+You’ll learn whether you passed or failed as soon as you’re done with the multiple-choice exam.
 If you don’t pass, you’ll be given a detailed score report that will help you prepare for the retake.
-You can take the exam as many times as you’d like within two years following the date on which you sent in your original exam application.
+You can take the exam as many times as you’d like within two years following the date on which you sent in your original exam application, but you will need to pay $93 for each retake.

 Louisiana requires that you work under a broker after passing the real estate salesperson exam.
 A broker has received additional training, worked successfully in the industry for a minimum period of time, and passed the broker’s license exam.

 Finding a broker to work under will feel like applying for a job.
 Once you’ve landed some broker interviews, you’ll want to ask each broker about the split (or how you and the brokerage will divide sales commissions).
-You’ll find that some brokerages will ask for a 50/50 split on commissions.
+You’ll find that some brokerages will ask for a 50-50 split on commissions, while others will offer a larger share.
 Usually, brokerages that offer an even split will not charge monthly desk fees.

 As a commissioned salesperson, your income entirely depends on your abilities and effort.
 Some brokerages may offer you 70% of your commissions, a ratio that may rise to 100% after you’ve met a specific sales goal (or cap) for the year.

-It’s important to be realistic about your earning potential in the first few months.
-It takes time to launch your new business.
+It’s important to be realistic about your earning potential in the first few months as it takes time to launch your new business.
 Some new agents choose to work part time so they can still bring in additional revenue as they’re learning the ropes.

 Related Article